alexsands/coyote-badger/README.md

 1. Stop Coyote Badger using the `__MAC-STOP.command` or `__WINDOWS-STOP.bat`
    files.
 2. Copy the `_projects` folder if you want to save your previous projects.
-3. Copy the `.env.custom.urls` file if you created one to use custom login URLs.
+3. Copy the `settings.custom.urls` file if you created one to use custom login URLs.
 4. Delete your Coyote Badger folder.
 5. Download the latest "Source code (zip)" of Coyote Badger from [here](https://github.com/alexsands/coyote-badger/releases/latest).